leidegre/parc/docs/DESIGN.md

     expr2->Push(expr);
     expr2->Return(3, "binary");

+Some important observations to point out.

+* The first node of a production rule is associated with a name (or label) in the symbol table, that is the name of the production.
+This is important because if we want to apply this production somewhere else we have to reference this node.
+A reference of this kind is the equivalent of calling a top-level function in a typical recursive decent parser.
+* An accept operation is a branching instruction, in other words, a conditional transfer of control to some other node.
+This transfer of control has to consume a token from the input stream.
+If there are no accept operations that can consume the next token from the input stream (and that token is not the end of file token) we have a syntax error.

 If we take a look at the above code we're getting very close to something that resembles an intermediate language (some kind of byte code).

 Essentially we have the following operations.